Stefan Lord

-Stefan Lord (born 4 December 1954) is a Swedish–born Thai former professional darts player who competed in events of the British Darts Organisation (BDO) in the 1970s, 1980s and 1990s, and is one of the country's most successful players.
+Stefan Lord (born 4 December 1954) is a Swedish former professional darts player who competed in events of the British Darts Organisation (BDO) in the 1970s, 1980s and 1990s, and is one of the country's most successful players.

-Darts career
+Career

 He competed at ten BDO World Darts Championships with his best run coming in 1982 where he finished in third place, beating Bobby George 2-1.
-He played in the first ever World Championship in 1978, reaching the semi finals, losing to John Lowe.
+He played in the first ever World Championship in 1978, reaching the semi-finals, losing to John Lowe.
 His final World Championship appearance came in 1988, losing in the first round to Paul Lim.

 He also reached in semi finals of the Winmau World Masters in 1981 and won the News of the World Darts Championship twice in 1978 and 1980, becoming the first (and only) overseas player to win the tournament and one of seven players to win it more than once.
 He finished runner-up in the 1983 North American Open.

 Lord left the BDO in 1991.